Shortage of children’s pain medication leads pharmacies to limit sales

-(NEXSTAR) – As the country slogs through a “tripledemic” wave of COVID-19, influenza and RSV infections, CVS and Walgreens confirmed Monday that they are limiting purchases of children’s pain and fever medication.
+(NEXSTAR) — CVS and Walgreens confirmed Monday that they are limiting purchases of children’s pain and fever medication as the country slogs through a “tripledemic” wave of COVID-19, influenza and RSV infections.

 There is currently no widespread, national shortage so supplies may vary from one community to another.